Life at Pepperland

 Kitchen Team

 The Kitchen Team sets up and maintains Strawberry Fields.
-This involves organizing it at setup, providing instruction regarding griddle use and dishwashing standards, monitoring the propane supply, ensuring the propane is turned off after each use, ensuring that meal groups have cleaned up after dinners (no dirty dishes or garbage left behind), and periodically tidying the kitchen and dining areas.
+This involves organizing it after setup, providing instruction regarding griddle use and dishwashing standards, monitoring the propane supply, ensuring the propane is turned off after each use, ensuring that meal groups have cleaned up after dinners (no dirty dishes or garbage left behind), and periodically tidying the kitchen and dining areas.

 Reception Team

 The Reception Team is responsible for the public face of Pepperland and for providing a place for us to gather with each other and our new Playa friends.
-The team designs, procures and sets up our bar, seating, decorations, signage, sound system, lighting system, and bike parking, as well as keeps everything set up and working as designed, keeping the space safe, tidy, usable and MOOP-free.
+The team sets up our bar, seating, decorations, signage, sound system, lighting system, and bike parking, as well as keeps everything set up and working as designed, keeping the space safe, tidy, usable and MOOP-free.

 Camp Layout Team